 - There are NO EXCEPTIONS regarding quantities or glass containers

-Yes – but they can ONLY be used in the designated cooking areas using small purpose built off-the-ground BBQs and camping stoves.
+BBQs and camping stoves are permitted but they must ONLY be used in the designated cooking areas using small purpose built off-the-ground BBQs and camping stoves.
 No campfires, flares, fireworks, Chinese lanterns, naked flames etc. are allowed.
 Disposable aluminium BBQs are not allowed.

 Please be aware you are not allowed to bring in camping gas canisters above 5kg.

-Guide/Assistance dogs are permitted, but no other animals are allowed on site.
+Guide/Assistance dogs are permitted, but no other animals are allowed to be brought onto site.

-Yes – these facilities will be available at both the campsite and festival site for a reasonable fee – great for keeping your stuff safe!
+Phone charging will be available at the campsite and festival site for a reasonable fee .

 Due to onsite sanitary and hygiene considerations, personal portable toilet units are not permitted into the campsite or festival site.
 This is a very important condition of entry and customers attempting to bring in portable toilets will have it confiscated.
 There will be a sufficient number of toilets supplied in the campsite and festival site.

 Camping tickets for campervans/motorhomes are also available.
 Find out more and buy your tickets here.